maaliHasan/RainbowSDK/README.md

 ## Connect to Rainbow
 ---------

-You need to have a valid Rainbow account to do that.To connect to Rainbow, you have to:
+In order to connect to Rainbow you You need to have a valid Rainbow account , simply click [here](https://www.openrainbow.com/)if you dont have one .

-* start the rainbow service
-* and then use the sign in method when the service is ready.
+After getting a valid account you have to start the rainbow service first then signin , if you want to connect to the official Rainbow environment use the following `signin` method

 ```java